Skip to main content

 • There are no additional requirements for this qualification.

-Units Units taught in this course
+Units taught in this course

 Courses are made up of a combination of both core and specialty units.
-In the Certificate II in Electrotechnology (Career Start) qualification, you’ll need to successfully complete 410 weighting points, including 270 core and 140 speciality units.
+In the Certificate II in Electrotechnology (Career Start) qualification, you’ll need to successfully complete 410 Weighting points, including 270 core and 140 speciality units.

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.